 - Press ENGINE START/STOP.

-When the RKE transmitter is

-learned, the DIC will show that

-it is ready to program the next

-transmitter.

-- 7. Remove the RKE transmitter from the storage bin and press a.
+When the transmitter is learned the DIC display will show that it is ready to program the next transmitter. - Remove the transmitter from the transmitter pocket and press the transmitter a or a button.

-To program additional RKE transmitters, repeat Steps 4-6.
+To program additional transmitters, repeat Steps 4-6.

-When all additional RKE transmitters are programmed, press and hold ENGINE START/STOP for 12 seconds to exit programming mode.
+When all additional transmitters are programmed, press and hold ENGINE START/STOP for 12 seconds to exit programming mode.

-- 8. Put the key back into the transmitter - 9.
-Replace the key lock cylinder cap.
-See Door Locks \$⇒ 38.
+- 8. Put the key back into the transmitter.